All politics is polarization: How some of her political foes suddenly came to love Kshama Sawant

 “ … Unfortunately I have found that there is almost a nonexisting working relationship between her and myself, and frankly, anyone else on the floor,” González says, about the flame-throwing socialist.

 So it was startling that on Friday González announced her exuberant endorsement in the 3rd district for … the same Kshama Sawant.
-Gonzàlez posed with Sawant in a photo, the two of them holding a sign that reads “Amazon Can’t Buy City Hall.”
+González posed with Sawant in a photo, the two of them holding a sign that reads “Amazon Can’t Buy City Hall.”

 “With Amazon fighting all of us, it’s not about whether you’re a Democrat or a socialist,” said González, explaining her conversion.
 Council member Teresa Mosqueda also endorsed Sawant.